-10. Significant-A net emissions increase or potential to emit at a rate equal to or exceeding the de minimis levels or create an ambient air concentration at a level greater than those listed in 10 CSR 10-6.060(11)(D) Table 4, or any emissions rate or any net emissions increase associated with an installation subject to 10 CSR 10-6.060 which would be constructed within ten kilometers (10 km) of a Class I area and have an air quality impact on the area equal to or greater than one microgram per cubic meter (1 μ g/m3) (twenty-four (24)-hour average).
+10. Significant-A net emissions increase or potential to emit at a rate equal to or exceeding the de minimis levels or create an ambient air concentration at a level greater than those listed in 10 CSR 10-6.060(11)(D) Table 4, or any emissions rate or any net emissions increase associated with an installation subject to 10 CSR 10-6.060 which would be constructed within ten kilometers (10 km) of a Class I area and have an air quality impact on the area equal to or greater than one microgram per cubic meter (1 $\mu g/m^3$) (twenty-four (24)-hour average).
+For purposes of new source review under 10 CSR 10-6.060 sections (7) and (8), net emission increases of hazardous air pollutants exceeding the de minimis levels are considered significant only if they are also criteria pollutants.